ADVOCACY

 Provincial student loan interest

-After years of advocacy from the UNBSU, the Government of NB recently announced that they were eliminating the provincial portion of student loan interest; which will result in thousands in savings for many student loan borrowers in the province!
+A couple years ago we achieved, after years of advocacy from the UNBSU, the Government of NB recently announced that they were eliminating the provincial portion of student loan interest; which will result in thousands in savings for many student loan borrowers in the province!

 unbsu organizational involvement